DevKiddo/KaiChat/README.md

 # KaiChat
-Real-Time chat application built with Firebase and Firechat
+Real-Time chat application that appends an emoticon at the end of each message sent by a user, depending on the sentiment score of the message.
+Built with Firebase, Firechat, and Indico.io